philschanely/course-web1/src/pages/activities/course-project.md

 Now that you have some sense of visual style based on the approved style tiles from the last deliverable, its time to design the pages of your site.
 Complete the following steps:

-1. Download the [provided Sketch wireframe](/docs/project-wireframe.sketch) as a starting point for your work.
+1. Download the [provided Figma wireframe](/docs/starter.fig) as a starting point for your work.
 2. Beginning with the home page, design the masthead and footer areas as well as the overall background/frame of your page.
 3. Duplicate these elements into the other pages of the site and finesse the content areas so that the whole layout is unified and appealing.
 4. Add imagery in place of the temporary grey boxes, cropping and resizing your images as needed in order to fit the context and sizes provided in the wireframe.
 5. Edit the content in the provided files to include actual content from these pages of your site.
 6. Add variety and visual interest to the pages while also ensuring you maintain unity in the layout and site overall.
 7. Review the [InVision 101 tutorials](https://projects.invisionapp.com/d/main#/learn) for more information on how to set up projects and interactive prototypes in InVision.
-8. When ready, use the Craft plugin in Sketch to link to your InVision Account and sync your work with the project in InVision.
+8. When ready, use the Craft plugin in Figma to link to your InVision Account and sync your work with the project in InVision.
 If you are unable to use Craft you can also export your art boards as PNG files and upload them directly into your project in InVision.
 9. Switch to InVision and set up hotspots on each page in order to simulate user navigation between pages.

 <Callout icon="flag-checkered" iconStyle="fa" color="tertiary" lead={true}>